-7 CWF fails to provide a more reliable water supply for the state because it is a single-focus 8 project without any of the portfolio elements that a consensus of the relevant scientific community 9 agrees are indispensible for improving the reliability of California's water supply.
-(See SCDA-40, 10 pp. 14-17 and attachments thereto; SCDA41-SCDA-46.)
-The failure to include portfolio elements, 11 the upstream location of the NDD, and the increasing likelihood of longer and more severe droughts due to climate change means that Temporary Urgency Change Petitions ("TUCPs") will be used to 12 13 allow diversions to continue at the upstream NDD while the interior Delta is allowed to become 14 salty and degraded.
-This structural change in the system constitutes injury to legal users of water within the Delta3, regardless of the Board's authority to suspend D-1641 standards through TUCPs.
-15 16 Neither meeting D-1641 standards nor the lawful suspension of those standards equates to non-17 injury to legal users of water and human uses.
-If water quality is degraded due to CWF to the extent 18 that those users are injured-in-fact, that constitutes legal injury regardless of whether D-1641 is 19 being met or has been lawfully suspended.
+1 the upstream location of the NDD, and the increasing likelihood of longer and more severe droughts due to climate change means that Temporary Urgency Change Petitions ("TUCPs") will be used to 2 3 allow diversions to continue at the upstream NDD while the interior Delta is allowed to become salty and degraded.
+This structural change in the system constitutes injury to legal users of water 4 within the Delta10, regardless of the Board's authority to suspend D-1641 standards through TUCPs.
+5 Neither meeting D-1641 standards nor the lawful suspension of those standards equates to non-6 7 injury to legal users of water and human uses.
+If water quality is degraded due to CWF to the extent 8 that those users are injured-in-fact, that constitutes legal injury regardless of whether D-1641 is 9 being met or has been lawfully suspended.

-CWF fails to restore Delta flows to the injury of legal users of water and human uses within the Delta.
+10 CWF fails to restore Delta flows to the injury of legal users of water and human uses within the Delta.
 Restoring Delta flows means more fresh water flowing through the Delta.
-(SCDA-26 [USEPA letter noting that "diminished seaward flows have played a significant role" in degrading Delta water quality].)
+(SCDA-26 11 [USEPA letter noting that "diminished seaward flows have played a significant role" in degrading 12 13 Delta water quality].)
 CWF as proposed for most of its operating range does the opposite.
-CWF conflates some reductions in reverse Old and Middle River flows ("OMR") with restoring Delta flows.
+CWF 14 conflates some reductions in reverse Old and Middle River flows ("OMR") with restoring Delta 15 flows.
 OMR reverse flows are a problem and CWF does take steps to address this problem.
+16 However, it reduces OMR flows by diverting less water at the existing points of diversion and 17 shifting diversions upstream of most of the Delta.
+This strategy for reducing OMR flows reduces 18 fresh water flow through the Delta.
+As far as restoring Delta flows, CWF takes ten steps backward 19 and one step forward.